A problem artificially hindering sales among B2B sales teams is measuring and rewarding the wrong thing — closed sales.

 -------

 Don't miss an update.
-Subscribe to our blog and newsletter!
+Subscribe to my blog and newsletter!